wf-group/wfview/INSTALL_PREBUILT_BINARY.md

-# How to install wfview without  building yourself on selecyed linux versions
+# How to install wfview without  building yourself on selected linux versions